dpnolte/next-node-assignment/assignments/1-api-endpoint.md

 ## Bonus Points

-1. Implement unit tests for the endpoint
+1. Describe how you would create tests for the endpoint
 2. Add rate limiting
 3. Add logging
 4. Implement more advanced filtering options